rancher/docs/content/rancher/v2.0-v2.4/en/installation/resources/local-system-charts/_index.md

 The [System Charts](https://github.com/rancher/system-charts) repository contains all the catalog items required for features such as monitoring, logging, alerting and global DNS.

 In an air gapped installation of Rancher, you will need to configure Rancher to use a local copy of the system charts.
-This section describes how to use local system charts using a CLI flag in Rancher v2.3.0, and using a Git mirror for Rancher versions prior to v2.3.0.
+This section describes how to use local system charts using a CLI flag in Rancher v2.3.0, and using a Git mirror for Rancher versions before v2.3.0.

 # Using Local System Charts in Rancher v2.3.0